 Rules on Financing Closing Costs and Lending Fees on FHA Loans

 Closing costs and lending fees have been steadily rising in recent years.
 New mortgage loan regulations and financial safeguards mean lenders have higher costs, and many of those are passed on to borrowers.
-According to Bankrate.com, mortgage closing costs increased 1.6% from 2015 to 2016 on average.
+According to Bankrate.com, mortgage closing costs increased 1.6% in 2023 on average.

 Overview of Financing Closing Costs with a FHA Mortgage

 Part of the FHA closing costs can be financed as long as you meet LTV maximum guidelines.
 What this means is the loan plus closing costs do not exceed 96.5% of the fair market value or selling price of the home, whichever is less.
 In this case, you can roll some of the closing costs into your loan.